Global Rate Setting: A Solution for Standard-Essential Patents?

 42 Pages Posted: 24 Sep 2018 Last revised: 13 Jan 2019

 Date Written: September 23, 2018

 The commitment to license patents that are essential to technical interoperability standards on terms that are fair, reasonable and non-discriminatory (FRAND) is a fundamental mechanism that enables standards to be developed collaboratively by groups of competitors.
 Yet disagreements over FRAND royalty rates continue to bedevil participants in global technology markets.
-Allegations of opportunistic hold-up and hold-out continue to arise, spurring competition authorities to investigate and intervene in private standard-setting.
-And litigation regarding compliance with FRAND commitments has led an increasing number of courts around the world to adjudicate FRAND royalty rates, often on a global basis, but using very different methodologies and doctrinal approaches.
+Allegations of opportunistic hold-up and hold-out arise with increasing frequency, spurring competition authorities to investigate and intervene in private standard-setting.
+And litigation regarding compliance with FRAND commitments has led courts around the world to adjudicate FRAND royalty rates, often on a global basis, but using very different methodologies and doctrinal approaches.
 The issues affecting the FRAND licensing system can be summarized as deficiencies in transparency, consistency and comprehensiveness.
-Together, these issues reduce the overall fairness and accuracy of the system and result in excess administrative and transactional costs.
-This article, for the first time, lays out a roadmap for the establishment of an expert FRAND rate-setting tribunal that promotes the tripartite goals of transparency, consistency and comprehensiveness.
+Together, these issues reduce the overall fairness and efficiency of the system and result in excess administrative and transactional costs.
+This article lays out a roadmap for the establishment of a global FRAND rate-setting tribunal that promotes the tripartite goals of transparency, consistency and comprehensiveness by determining the aggregate value of patents covering a particular standard and allocating that value among individual patents and patent holders.
 This tribunal is modelled on the U.S. Copyright Royalty Board and similar rate-setting agencies, though it is envisioned not as a governmental body, but an international non-governmental organization.
 It is hoped that such a tribunal will bring greater predictability and stability to the technology development ecosystem while reducing inefficient litigation.

 Keywords: standards, patent, standards-essential patent, FRAND, rate-setting